slawekkolodziej/ac-remote/README.md

+# AC-remote

+**Project moved to esp-open-rtos**

+## TODO

+- [x] Investigate current state of tls1.2 support
+- [x] Look for a way to connect esp8266 thing to the aws-iot

+(Both things are fixed by moving to esp-open-rtos)

+## About

+Small project for home automation.
+Main goal - a client device that accepts air condition modes on Serial port and sends them through IR.

+Command structure:

+mode,fan,temperature,state;

+* mode - one of the available modes: cooling / dehumidification / auto / heating
+* fan - fan speed
+* temperature
+* state - on / off

+It's a work in progress project

+# esp-open-rtos aws-iot readme

 Please follow the steps below to build and run the example on your ESP8266.

 1. Modify client_config.c to provide your own account-specific AWS IoT